 What should the HB Office do where someone's earnings are currently nil but they may get a payment from the Self-Employed Income Support Scheme?

-Where the claimant's current earnings have dropped to nil, then the HB Office can reassess the claimant's HB award using a estimate of nil wages (although they do not have to do this).
+Where the claimant's current earnings have dropped to nil, then the HB Office can reassess the claimant's HB award using an estimate of nil wages (although they do not have to do this).

 What about the 16/30 hour earnings disregard?

-This will be applied where the claimant is still in receipt of Working Tax Credit, but also for other claimants who have been receiving it, as - assuming they have not closed their business permanently- they will be treated as working their normal hours.
+This is applied where the claimant is still in receipt of Working Tax Credit, but also for other claimants who have been receiving it, as - assuming they have not closed their business permanently - they are still treated as working their normal hours.

 HB Circular A7/2020 confirmed: 'Claimants who have been furloughed or whose hours have been reduced temporarily will continue to be entitled to WTC as they will be treated as still working their normal hours for 8 weeks* when entitlement will be reviewed.
 This means they will also continue to be entitled to the additional earnings disregard for the same period.'

-*Please note: since this Circular was written HMRC have announced that claimants will be treated as working their normal hours until the end of the Self-Employed Income Support Scheme - which is currently 31st May but is likely to be extended.
+*Please note: since this Circular was written HMRC announced that claimants will be treated as working their normal hours until the end of the Self-Employed Income Support Scheme in October.

 What if they are awaiting an increase in their Tax Credit award?